 Complete Your Mastermind Check In

 Avoid waffling, going into too much detail or going off on a tangent.
-If there is something import to say you will always have time later.
+If there is something important to say you will always have time later.
 Spend 1-2 minutes before your meeting reflecting on how you feel right now and what in the past 24 hours has influenced you in feeling this way.
-Clearly state the reason for it (highs or lows) and then 1 thing you are grateful for:_
+Clearly, state the reason for it (highs or lows), and then one thing for which you are grateful.

 Give yourself a score out of 10 and the 1 or 2 (maximum) reasons for the score.

 One of the major benefits is that everyone instantly gets a snapshot of how you are feeling based on your rating.
 Give a mini back-story of why you rated yourself this so your tribe can empathize if you have had a bad/good day/week and also get an idea of your current state of mind (or headspace) and specifically what importance you attached to the reason.
 Keep it upbeat and mostly positive, even if you feel like screaming at the world or punching a hole in the wall.

 People gravitate towards upbeat positive people – so don’t push people away by always focussing on the negative.
 Sure, we all have down days and you should share these with your tribe when it’s important – just don’t make a habit of it.